 Antidepressant medications are used to treat a variety of conditions, including depression and other mental/mood disorders.
 These medications can help prevent suicidal thoughts/attempts and provide other important benefits.
 However, studies have shown that a small number of people (especially people younger than 25) who take antidepressants for any condition may experience worsening depression, other mental/mood symptoms, or suicidal thoughts/attempts.
-Therefore, it is very important to talk with the doctor about the risks and benefits of antidepressant medication (especially for people younger than 25), even if treatment is not for a mental/mood condition.
+It is very important to talk with the doctor about the risks and benefits of antidepressant medication (especially for people younger than 25), even if treatment is not for a mental/mood condition.

 Tell the doctor right away if you notice worsening depression/other psychiatric conditions, unusual behavior changes (including possible suicidal thoughts/attempts), or other mental/mood changes (including new/worsening anxiety, panic attacks, trouble sleeping, irritability, hostile/angry feelings, impulsive actions, severe restlessness, very rapid speech).
-Be especially watchful for these symptoms when a new antidepressant is started or when the dose is changed.Who should not take Luvox CR?
+Be especially watchful for these symptoms when a new antidepressant is started or when the dose is changed.

 Fluvoxamine is used to treat obsessive-compulsive disorder (OCD).
 It helps decrease persistent/unwanted thoughts (obsessions) and urges to perform repeated tasks (compulsions such as hand-washing, counting, checking) that interfere with daily living.
 Fluvoxamine is known as a selective serotonin reuptake inhibitor (SSRI).
 This medication works by helping to restore the balance of a certain natural substance (serotonin) in the brain.

 Swallow the capsules whole.
 Do not crush or chew the capsules.
 Doing so can release all of the drug at once, increasing the risk of side effects.